matrixorigin/mochila/mochila_proto/README.md

 $ docker run --rm --name mochila_frontend -p 3000:3000 -d tengui/mochila-frontend
 $ docker run --rm --name mochila_backend -p 5000:5000 -d tengui/mochila-backend
 ```
 Note: The docker files are built on Windows.
-Please post a issue if Docker image is not up to date with github.
+Please post a issue if Docker image is not up to date with github or if image has issues while running.

 ### Option 2: Build locally
 - Start by cloning the repository locally and entering the prototype project